grafana/k6-docs/src/data/markdown/docs/01 guides/02 Using k6/04 Thresholds.md

 ```
 </CodeGroup>

-- In the above case, criteria for both thresholds were met.
+- In the above case, the criteria for both thresholds were met.
 The whole load test is considered
   to be a `pass`, which means that k6 will exit with exit code zero.

 - If any of the thresholds had failed, the little green checkmark <span style="color:green; font-weight:bold">✓</span> next to the threshold name